 Using boiling water, rinse clean plastic container or jar (with lids).
 Dry thoroughly.

-Mix passion fruit juice and sugar in a large bowl and let stand for 10 minutes, stirring occasionally.
+Mix passion fruit juice and sugar in a large bowl.

 - In a small saucepan, mix the water and pectin.
-Bring to a boil on high heat, stirring constantly.
-Boil and stir for 1 minute, then add to juice mixture and stir for another 3 minutes, until sugar is dissolved.
+Bring to a boil over high heat, stirring constantly.
+Boil and stir for 1 minute, then add to juice mixture and stir for another 3 minutes until sugar is dissolved.

 - Immediately pour the jelly into your containers, up to within 1/2 inch of the top.
-Wipe off the edges of the jar and cover immediately.
+Wipe off the edges of the jar with a clean cloth and cover immediately.
 Let the jelly stand at room temperature for 24 hours until set.

 Pour off peanut oil from your peanut butter.
 Scoop the peanut butter out of the jar and into a mixing bowl.